 MAb K2 is primarily used for a sandwich ELISA to detect and quantitate (after calibration) dsRNA (see Schönborn et al.).
 For this application it should be diluted 1:2 with PBS.
 It may also be advantageous to use K2 for immunofluorescence studies.
+The optimum working dilution of the antibody for any specific application should be established by titration.
 Not for use for clinical purposes.
 For in vitro use only.

 After delivery antibodies should be aliquoted and stored at -20 ° or -70 °C. After adding 10 mM sodium azide undiluted antibody can also be stored at +4 °C for a short period of time.
 For long term storage the mAb should be kept frozen.
 Repeated freezing/thawing cycles should be avoided.

 Shipping Conditions: The IgM mononclonal antibody K2 is only sold as hybridoma supernatant which is stored frozen and shipped on ice.